 If you were injured by a semi, you may be wondering what caused the truck driver to run the stop sign or fail to see traffic slowing.
 Could it be that the truck driver was texting or talking on the phone?
 Most likely, the truck driver is not going to admit to texting while driving or using a hand-held cell phone—because it is against the law.
 For this reason, it is best to involve an accident attorney to investigate your Roswell truck accident.

 An experienced Fulton County injury attorney can gather cell phone records to see if there is any evidence that the truck driver was distracted and breaking the law.
-To speak with a qualified lawyer in a free initial consultation, call the Law Offices of Shane Smith at (770) 487-8999 today.
+To speak with a qualified lawyer in a free initial consultation, call Shane Smith Law at (770) 487-8999 today.